 1906 Shattuck Avenue

-The first new construction project for UC Berkeley's Haas School, this $60 million expansion will ease constriction and introduce new forms of educational technology and learning.
+The first new construction project for UCB's Haas School of Business, this $60 million expansion will ease constriction and introduce new forms of educational technology and learning.

 Part of Haas School of Business’s master space planning project, this six-story, 80,000 square-foot building supports the expansion of the school’s MBA program.
 Planned to transform the student experience, the structure will house a café, 8 lecture halls, 3 large seminar spaces, and 30 breakout rooms for collaborative learning.
 A total of 868 classroom seats will be added to the school's capacity through this expansion.